 Checking this box will open another window on the right hand side of the screen.
 Here you can enter the RPM and number of revolutions that will be performed when the cutter reaches the Bottom of Bore position.
-In Through Boring this is not generally used.
 This is used when a certain type of finish is required on a counter bore or the bottom of a sleeve cut.
+Typically the RPM is reduced during a washout cycle.